Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Diophantine property of and matrices

 hence $c_j + a_j \sum_{k=1}^{d+1} c_k = 0$ for all $j$.
 If $\sum_{k=1}^{d+1} c_k\ne 0$, we obtain a contradiction, in view of $a_j\ge 0,\ j=1,\ldots, d+1$; thus $c_j=0,\ j=1,\ldots, d+1$, as claimed. \end{proof}

-Let $\Ak_t = \{A_{i,t}\}_{i\in \Lam}$ be the family of matrices defined above, for $t\ge 0$, and let $\Fk_t=\Fk_{\Ak_t}$ be the corresponding one-parameter family of IFS on the set $\ov{V} \subset \R^d$ obtained by projection of $\Sig \cap \{x\in \R^{d+1}: x_d=1\}$ onto $\R^d$.
+Let $\Ak_t = \{A_{i,t}\}_{i\in \Lam}$ be the family of matrices defined above, for $t\ge 0$, and let $\Fk_t=\Fk_{\Ak_t}$ be the corresponding one-parameter family of IFS on the set $\ov{V} \subset \R^d$ obtained by projection of $\Sig \cap \{x\in \R^{d+1}: x_{d+1}=1\}$ onto $\R^d$.
 Notice that the cone $\Sig$ is strictly preserved by all $\Ak_t,\ t\ge 0$, by construction, hence by Lemma~\ref{lem-Hilbert}, these IFS are all uniformly hyperbolic.
-It is easy to see that the IFS and their dependence on $t$ is real-analytic, since the IFS are given by rational functions.
+Both the IFS and their dependence on $t$ are real-analytic, since the IFS are given by rational functions.
 Condition (\ref{gluk1}) holds for $t\in [0,M]$, for any $M<\infty$, by uniform hyperbolicity and compactness.
 Finally, observe that, given $\eps>0$, for $t$ sufficiently large, we have

-where $\Sig_\eps(w_i)$ is the cone of vectors $\eps$-close to $w_i$ in direction.
-By construction, $w_i$ are all distinct, hence Corollary~\ref{cor_sep} applies.
-We obtain that for all $t\in [0,\infty)$ outside a set of Hausdorff dimension zero, the IFS $\Fk_t$ satisfies the exponential separation condition, and then Proposition~\ref{prop-Dioph2} implies that the $m$-tuple of matrices $(A_{i,t})_{i\in \Lam}$ is Diophantine for all $t$ outside of a zero-dimensional set, so certainly for Lebesgue-a.e.\ $t$.
+By construction, $[w_i]_q$ are all distinct, hence Corollary~\ref{cor_sep} applies for $\eps>0$ sufficiently small.
+We obtain that for all $t\in [0,\infty)$ outside a set of Hausdorff dimension zero, the IFS $\Fk_t$ satisfies the SESDC condition on a non-empty set, and then Proposition~\ref{prop-Dioph2} implies that the $m$-tuple of matrices $(A_{i,t})_{i\in \Lam}$ is Diophantine for all $t$ outside of a zero-dimensional set, so certainly for Lebesgue-a.e.\ $t$.
 Now Lemma~\ref{Fubini} yields the desired claim.